tdbianco/starter-hugo-academic/content/post/2022-05-11-how-is-it-possible-about-publication-journeys/index.en.md

 **Two of the reviews that the paper received were good**: reviewer one was enthusiastic - he had even signed his feedback to reveal his identity.
 Reviewer three was okay - short, concise, with a bit of constructive advise, but certainly positive.

 **Reviewer two - the feared reviewer two - provided one of those that I call apocalyptic feedback**.
 They found that the analytic approach was *problematic*, even *worrying*, and criticised it profoundly with pages of comments.
 Their criticism was mostly due to the fact they did not fully understand the analysis (sorry).
 Plus, they inferred that, since I was advertising a method that was novel, I was also implying that any other method that had been used before was rubbish.
 Their methods included, I suppose.
-Not surprisingly, reviewer two was also harsh, and the frustration of having to comment on our draft transpired unfiltered.
+Not surprisingly, reviewer two's tone was harsh, and the frustration of having to comment on our draft transpired unfiltered.

 **Reviewer four - that the editor had probably sought to try to decide what to do given the stark contrast between reviewers one and three and reviewer two - was tepid**, did not comment on anything positive, but also expressed some criticism.
-Therefore, the editor decided to *reject* - however, given that the peer-review had ended in a draw, proposed to transfer the draft with the attached reviews to another journal of the same publisher, but less prestigious journal.
+Therefore, the editor decided to *reject* - however, given that the peer-review had ended in a draw, proposed to transfer the draft with the attached reviews to another journal of the same publisher, but less prestigious.

 **We accepted: now the task was to address *all* of the reviewers' concerns.** I worked on the responses to the reviewers for about a month.
 Implementing as many comments as possible is the easiest way of having the reviewers and the editor accept your revision.
 That basically means that you re-write most of your paper, and you provide a point-by-point response to all of the comments, with reference to the page and line where you implemented the change.
 Of course, I could not implement some of reviewer two's comments without dumping my own work, so I wrote paragraphs - pages - to justify the analytic approach and explaining it more clearly and deeply.
 As I said to my supervisor, I basically wrote a second paper.